 We say there is a better way.
 Our credo is that mass transit is for everyone – not just those who cannot drive an automobile for whatever reason.
 Specifically, VTA buses and light rail, when utilized, serve as the perfect alternative to jammed highways to and from the malls, and jammed parking lots.
 Use of mass transit can help relieve you from stress, high insurance and maintenance costs associated with an automobile, and gives its users an escape from traffic gridlock and “road rage.”

 Hence, the creation of this guide for using mass transit to every major mall in Santa Clara County.
 It gives the user a chance eave the driving to someone else, so the only thing the user needs to worry about is the latest sale going on.
-This guide was inspired by another online guide, How to Thrive on Public Transportation In and Around Santa Clara County by Antony Nispel.
+This guide was inspired by another online guide, How to Thrive on Public Transportation In and About Santa Clara Valley by Antony Nispel.
 After reading this guide, you will find that there is “always a parking spot” when you take transit to any of these great malls.